sirikothe/gotextfsm/README.md

 The following are the differences between this implementation of TextFSM and the original Python implementation:

 * Python's implementation provides 2 ways of getting results.
-    * Output as a list of lists (outer list represents a record and inner list contains the values in the order they were declared).
+    * Output as a list of lists.
+        * The outer list represents a record and inner list contains the values in the order they were declared.
     * Output as a list of dicts.

-  This Golang implementation provides the output as only slice of maps.
-It does not provide as slice of slices.
+        * This Golang implementation provides the output as only slice of maps.
+It does not provide a slice of slices.

-* [TODO]This implementation (currently) implements the core TextFSM functionality.
+* [TODO] :construction: This Golang implementation (currently) implements the core TextFSM functionality.
 It does ***not*** implement the following:
     * clitable
     * terminal
     * texttable